CSPDevLabs/kpt/README.md

 # Kubernetes Packages for NetOps Kubernetes

-For more inof check at https://github.com/CSPDevLabs/NetOpsKube
+For more info check at https://github.com/CSPDevLabs/NetOpsKube